 Android.
 Freemium.
 A New Venue for Indie Films: Your iPhone.
 Did you see the latest Jude Law movie?

 It was thoroughly revised and updated by the author in September 2012. — Editorial Team Since the iTunes App Store launched in 2008, over 500,000 apps have been approved by Apple, and thousands more app ideas are scrawled on napkins across the world every day.
+But question remains, how can a person with limited technical skills create an iPhone app?
+The good news is anyone can make an iPhone app, it’s just a matter of knowing the series of actions you need to take to make it happen.
 Does number of app downloads trump consumer engagement? - Mobile.
 By Dan Butcher October 2, 2009 1-800-Flowers' mobile commerce app Apple announced this week that more than two billion applications have been downloaded from its App Store.

 But is the number of downloads the most important metric for gauging the success of an application?
 There are 85,000-plus applications available to the more than 50 million iPhone and iPod touch customers in 77 countries worldwide, and 2 billion downloads is an eye-popping number.
 "Success measurement for apps is really case-by-case depending on what the goals are for the particular app,” said Kevin Ranford, director of Web marketing at 1-800-Flowers, Carle Place, NY.